digego/extempore/INSTALL.md

 - `sudo apt-get install git` on Ubuntu/Debian
 - `sudo yum install git` on Fedora/CentOS/RHEL
 - `brew install git` on OSX with Homebrew
-- `choco install git` on Windows with Chocolatey
+- `choco install git git.commandline` on Windows with Chocolatey

 **CMake** (version 3.1 or greater)